KSPandian7/Edge-Linking-using-Hough-Transformm/README.md

 ![output](/result.png)

 ## Result:
-Thus, The program is written with python and OpenCV to detect lines using Hough transform.
+Thus, the program is written with python and OpenCV to detect lines using Hough transform.